 Social Mobility and Education

 There is a very strong relationship between high levels of income inequality and low levels of social mobility.
-Children of highly paid people are more likely to be highly paid and children of low paid people more likely to be low earners.
+Children of highly paid individuals are more likely to be highly paid and children of low paid individuals are more likely to be low earners.
 Key research findings include:

-- Countries with higher levels of income inequality have lower levels of social mobility1:
+- Countries with higher levels of income inequality have lower levels of social mobility:

 Research indicates that the link between inequality and a lack of social mobility exists throughout a person’s life.

 Education is often seen as a strong driver of social mobility.
 Social mobility may be reduced in more unequal countries because educational scores are on average lower in less equal countries and education improves incomes more for those at the bottom of the income spectrum than for those further up.